The site and the surrounding area

-- A new community stadium facility providing a secure future for the Club with increased capacity and modern facilities
+- A newly designed community stadium facility providing a secure future for the Club with increased capacity and modern facilities

-- new indoor sports and leisure facilities, including replacement squash courts, a new health and fitness club and a multi-use games area (MUGA)
+- New indoor sports and leisure facilities, including replacement squash courts, a new boxing gym, a spin studio, a new health and fitness club and a multi-use games area (MUGA)

 - Flexible community/commercial floor space

-- The scheme will also deliver children’s play space on site
+- The scheme will also increase the amount of children’s play space on site

 - There will be a new green link connecting Green Dale and St Francis Park, providing a new route for pedestrians and cyclists